-This septuagenarian has come to photography and writing malarky late in life.
+This septuagenarian has come to his photography and writing malarky late in life.
+A profound regret, it has to be said.
 Let's start with photography.
-If you exclude a smart phone, then it's only the ten or so years I have had a digital camera in my clumsy mits.
-I dabbled with film as a younger bloke but it was an infrequent dabble.
+I have had a digital camera in my clumsy mits for the last ten years or so.
+I did try with film as a younger bloke but it was more like an infrequent dabble than a serious endeavour.
 However there has been one constant in the intervening years - I have been a wildlife enthusiast since I was ten.
-What's more I can recall the exact moment when this particular pursuit commenced but that, as they say, is another story.
+What's more I can recall the exact moment when this particular pursuit commenced but that, as they say, is another story - see below - An Eye for Birds.

 It comes as no surprise then that nature is a prominent theme in my photography.

-Now, unlike my wonderful Uncle Bill,* a marvellous water-colourist, I can’t paint.
-My drawing is, shall we say, limited.
-So photography beckons as one way to express those ephemeral, aesthetic values.
-I do love a good Rembrandt.
+Now, unlike my wonderful, and deceased, Uncle Bill,* a marvellous water-colourist, I can’t paint and my drawing is, shall we say, strictly limited.
+So photography beckons as one way to express any aesthetic qualities I might appreciate.

 My wife suggested I go to an exhibition, held in Poynton’s Civic Centre, put on by a local camera club.
-This was spring 2019.
+This was late spring 2019.
 The visit turned out to be a minor epiphany of the secular sort.
 Here were top images, not just of nature but landscape, portraits, still life and other ‘genres’.
 Each photo told a story, each image had ‘wow’ factor.
 Elements so missing in many of my own photos.
 I came away wanting to know more about this local camera club.
-Within a month, I had joined the North Cheshire Photographic Society.
+As I left the exhibition, I joined the North Cheshire Photographic Society.
 I was made very welcome indeed.
-I had landed on my feet.

 I soon realised that being self taught I had acquired many bad habits - bad photographic habits of course!
-The members have turned out to be a generous bunch, willing to help me in my journey to improve my images.
-So as you read this blurb, be aware that I’m at the start of a belated journey.
-I wish I had started earlier.
-I have a few personal goals but I’ll keep them to myself in case I fluff my quest.
+The members have turned out to be a generous bunch, willing to help me on my journey to improve.
+So as you read this blurb, be aware that I’m now reflecting on that journey.
+I repeat myself - it's an age thing - but I do so wish I had started earlier.

-I have to say it’s great fun.
+I have to say it’s been great fun since I retired at the age of 70.
+An engineer/scientist enjoying creative arts!
 Watch this space.
 I will try and keep this website up-to-date with recent images, book news and thoughts.

 There will be ups.
 There will be downs.